sahil-kazama/Linux-Gaming-Software/README.md

 <now you can open steam and enjoy it>

-# I AM NOT GONE TO END YOU CAN RUN WINDOWS GAMES AND STEAM AND PLAY IT
+# I AM NOT GONE TO END YOU CAN RUN WINDOWS GAMES AND STEAM GAMES AND EMULATOR GAMES

 RUN A WINDOWS GAMES